aws-samples/aws-get-started-workshop/content/01-dev/02-establish-initial-foundation/01-prepare-master-aws-account.md

 Access [Account  Settings](https://console.aws.amazon.com/billing/home?#/account) in the AWS Management Console to set the Alternate Contacts.

-## 8. Create an IAM user for Administrative Bootstrap Purposes
+## 8. Create an IAM user for Administrative Bootstrap Purposes {#iam-bootstrap-user}

 Although you will be provisioning cloud administrator and builder user accounts via the AWS Single Sign-on (SSO) service later in this guide, it is required that you first create an administrative bootstrap user account via the AWS Identity and Access Management (IAM) service and switch to that user to set up the next parts of your initial foundation.